sebanc/brunch/install-with-windows.md

   - run `mkdir /mnt/c/Users/username/brunch` if you want to install brunch in your home folder on C: partition.
   - or `mkdir /mnt/d/brunch` if you want to install brunch in the D: partition.

+  Then launch the installer providing "-dst" argument with the name of the image file to be created (in your brunch directory):
 ```sudo bash chromeos-install.sh -src chromeos_filename.bin -dst /mnt/c/Users/username/brunch/chromeos.img -s size```

 The installation may take some time depending on the speed of your target disk, please be patient.
 There may be a couple of GPT Header errors, which can be safely ignored.
 If you are told that there is not enough space to install, reduce the number at the end of your command until it fits.
 It is normal that the img cannot take the entire space of the partition, as some of that space is reserved by the system.